gaborbata/todo/README.md

 * list <regexp> [regexp...]      list tasks (only active tasks by default)
 * show <tasknumber>              show all task details
 * help                           this help screen

+With list command the following pre-defined patterns can be also used:
+:active, :done, :blocked, :started, :new
 ```

 ## Demo